 Google App Engine was on our list (and ranked highly) but their free python hosting offering seems to have disappeared into a “give us your credit card and we’ll give you $300 of free services for 60 days” deal.
 Unfortunately too rich for my hobbyist blood.
 A pity, since their prior deal let you to host up to 10 small websites on their platform and was great place to get started.
 Google has historically been Python-friendly and they use it for many projects internally.

-Since my wife and I knew right out of the gate we were going to use our web hosting for commercial purposes, we wound up getting an entry level developer plan from WebFaction. (currently costs $10 a month, gets you a shared server with 1 GB of memory and 1 TB of bandwidth).
+Since my wife and I knew right out of the gate we were going to use our web hosting for commercial purposes, we wound up getting an entry level developer plan from WebFaction. (unfortunately no longer in operation; GoDaddy bought them and shut them down last year).
 Between two consulting businesses and a digital publishing side project, we knew we would be eventually forced to move to a paid program.
 For us, the best python hosting service would be one which saved us time and frustration.

-Why we decided to go with Webfaction (and favorite features):
+Why we decided to go with OpalStack (and favorite features):

 - Ability to use own own domain name (lets us build and retain an audience)

 - Python literate customer support (saves a ton of time)

 - Free SSL certificates from Let’s Encrypt (saves time, money, helps Google Rankings)